- About us

 2) Are you accepting new undergraduate students into the lab?

-Yes, we welcome inquiries from highly motivated undergraduates with interests in ecology!
+Yes, we always welcome inquiries from highly motivated undergraduates with interests in ecology!

 Participating in research as an undergraduate student can be a tremendously valuable experience.
 If you are considering a career in science, gaining research experience early will give you an excellent opportunity to develop your scientific interests and skills.
 I believe that undergraduates should be full participants in the intellectual community of the lab, with ample opportunities to develop as independent scientists.
 Undergraduate students will be invited to collaborate on research projects in the lab, and to develop their own research projects as their interests develop.
 First and second-year students with an interest in insect biology are encouraged to consider the Undergraduate Honors Research Mentorship Program in Insect Biology.